-If you’re wondering how to choose puppy food for your furbaby, we have a few helpful tips.
-Firstly, be sure to choose a commercial diet that is specifically labeled for puppies.
+We have a few helpful tips if you're wondering how to choose puppy food for your furbaby.
+Firstly, be sure to choose a commercial diet specifically labeled for puppies.
 If your puppy is a large or giant breed, there are breed and size-specific diets that ensure your puppy receives an adequate balance of minerals to support their growth.
-Your puppy should continue to eat commercially cooked puppy food until he is fully grown, which is around one year of age for most breeds.
+Your puppy should continue to eat commercially cooked puppy food until they are fully grown, which is around one year of age for most breeds.

-To help you choose an appropriate product, you can learn how to read a pet food label, consult your veterinarian for product recommendations, and check to make sure the pet food manufacturer you choose meets the World Small Animal Veterinary Association’s standards for reputable pet food companies.
+To help you choose an appropriate product, you can learn how to read a pet food label and consult your veterinarian for product recommendations.
+You could also check to ensure the pet food manufacturer meets the World Small Animal Veterinary Association’s standards for reputable pet food companies.

 The bottom line is that raw diets are not recommended nor proven beneficial for any dog.
-However, puppies are particularly susceptible to the risks of raw diets due to their immature immune systems and rapid rate of growth.
-The diet you choose for your puppy has a major impact on their growth and development.
-So, set your puppy up for success later in life by choosing a puppy food that is safe, effective, nutritionally complete, and balanced.
+However, puppies are particularly susceptible to the risks of raw diets due to their immature immune systems and rapid growth rate.
+The diet you choose for your puppy has a significant impact on their growth and development.
+So, set your puppy up for success later in life by choosing a puppy food that is safe, nutritionally complete, and balanced.